nicolatarasca/nicolatarasca.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor
+subtitle: Assistant Professor,
-<a href='https://math.vcu.edu'>Department of Mathematics and Applied Mathematics</a>
+<a href='https://math.vcu.edu'>Department of Mathematics and Applied Mathematics</a>,
 <a href='https://www.vcu.edu'>Virginia Commonwealth University</a>

 profile: